Live out your Disney dreams in Thailand

 10. See the light at Chiang Mai’s Yi Peng Festival

-Who can forget this beautiful scene from Disney’s Tangled with a sea of blinking lanterns lighting up the night sky?
+Who can forget this beautiful scene from Disney’s Tangled?

 Apparently in Chiang Mai, you can!
 Every year during the Yi Peng Festival, the sky is lit by the glow of flickering candlelight in a spiritual Buddhist practice of self-reflection and letting go of personal demons.

-The magic happens from 13-15 Nov this year, which still gives you ample time to make plans for your year-end holiday!
+The magic happens in November, which still gives you ample time to make plans for your year-end holiday!

 Fairytales DO come true!